akawaka/akawaka-site/README.md

 Then, run `make install` and profit.

 _N.B : Traefik required an external network.
 The `make install` command will try to create it if it not exists.
-But in case an error occured, you can try to create it manuelly with `docker network create traefik` (look in `docker-compose.override.yaml` to get the exact network name)._
+But in case an error occured, you can try to create it manually with `docker network create traefik` (look in `docker-compose.override.yaml` to get the exact network name)._

 ## Tasks